TitovDigital/react-saas/README.md

 and either result in user-friendly error message (such as when attempting to retrieve object to which current user doesn't have access to) or redirecting to the Login page if session expires.

-*TODO:* implement cleaner reference `httpClient` and use standard way to encode errors in HTTP responses, as well as a custom `Error` object for raising errors in JS.
+A back-end API often has additional logic for handling requests and a predefined format for error messages.
+An example of this is [`railsHttpClient`](data/railsHttpClient.js), which is extended version of `httpClient` that automatically includes CSRF token available in Ruby on Rails views in requests, as well as uses a few predefined fields for errors that follow Ruby on Rails errors' and validations' structure.

 *TODO:* Implement dismissable flash notifications stored in sessionStorage?